Understanding and managing cat allergies

 What is an allergy?

-An allergy is – an overreaction by your cat’s immune system to an allergen, resulting in the over production of antibodies and ultimately the occurrence of symptoms (e.g. a food allergy or hay fever).
+An allergy is – an overreaction by your cat’s immune system to an allergen, resulting in the overproduction of specific antibodies, and ultimately the occurrence of symptoms (e.g., a food allergy or hay fever).

 The allergy threshold